 ... but my favourite is definitely this fancy box!

 I love the attention to detail on these boxes - even the bottom of the box has a pattern on it:

 Sadly it turns out that in the twenty years since I last made boxes from this book, I have not greatly improved my crafty and/or organisational skills because I managed to lose one of the box pieces in between cutting them out and sticking the box together.
 So, this ship box remains unfinished.
 Boo.

 the photos I took of the pages last year.
 Note to self: don't throw away all the scraps from your projects until you've actually finished it and know for certain that the scraps are actually all scraps!!

 P.S.
 Fancy making your own boxes?
 Awesomely,The Gift Box Book is still in print 30 years after it was first published.
-It's available from Amazon UK and Amazon USA.
-Please note, the Amazon links in this post are affiliate links.
+It's available from Amazon UK, Amazon USA and the Book Depository.
+Please note, the Amazon and Book Depository links in this post are affiliate links.